Comprehensive health insurance, 14 vacation days, 2 personal days, 7 professional meeting days

 Residency Research and Publishing Requirements

-The resident is expected to initiate and complete a research project in infectious diseases, present the results at a national infectious disease (ASM microbe estimated deadline is January 9) or pharmacy meeting (ASHP midyear estimated deadline is October 1).
+The resident is expected to initiate and complete a research project in infectious diseases, present the results at a national infectious disease or pharmacy meeting.
 The project should be in a publishable manuscript form at the time of graduation.

 Longitudinal Pharmacy Practice Experiences